ucb-stat133/stat133-spring-2019/README.md

 ## 4. More Visualization

 - :card_index: __Dates__: Feb 18-22 _(Holiday Feb-18)_
 - :paperclip: __Topics__: We continue reviewing more concepts of data visualization.
+At the practical level, it's important that you learn how to manipulate them via R data frames in a more modern and syntactic way.
+How?
+By following the _data plying_ framework provided by the package `"dplyr"`.
 - :file_folder: __Notes__:
     + [Datavis: Using Color](../slides/20-data-vis4.pdf) (slides)
     + [Datavis: Effective Charts](../slides/21-data-vis5.pdf) (slides)